 Keeping calm and being patient is important here.
 Lots of WD-40 [Amazon] and gentle teasing in a warm environment will usually fix the problem in the end!

-Of course if it doesn’t, you’re going to probably need a new bike lock.
+But if you just can't get it open, you’re going to probably need a new bike lock.
 In which case, check out the 3 simple steps that will guarantee you choose the best lock for both you and your bicycle.

 But what do you think?
 Do you have any tips to prevent locks from jamming or to un-jam a stuck lock?
 Let me know below…

 This page contains affiliate links, which means I may earn a small commission if you click through and make a purchase.
 You will not pay any extra.
 More details here.